iuyangyuc/CS506-SP25/README.md

 Linear model: Using the scikit-learn library, a linear model was developed to forecast overtime pay trends across various departments.
 Despite the model's current simplicity, it is projected that overtime pay will continue to increase.

 ## **Data Processing:**
+*Please run the notebooks to reproduce the visualizations and interact with some interactive plots.*

 **Tools**: Pandas, Re, Numpy

 For the Earning dataset in the CSV file, many data fields need to be standardized.
 For example, remove the dollar sign ($) from salary values, unify the representation of missing values in the table, and use Pandas for format conversion, such as applying regular expressions for batch processing.